Beliavsky/Moving-Average-Crossover/README.md

 # Moving Average Crossover
-Test moving average crossover trading systems for various moving average lengths for several assets in R. The output is below.
+Test moving average crossover trading systems for various moving average lengths for several assets in R and Fortran.
+The R output is below.
 One can see that for several U.S. exchange-traded funds, returns have been higher and volatility lower when yesterday's price closed above the moving average, compared to when it closed below.

 ```
 prices_file: prices.csv